Turnovers are ROI killers.

 Have we painted a gruesome enough picture of the ROI slaughter?

 Luckily for you, there are some easy steps you can take to minimize your turnovers, through better renter retention.
-Here are 11 simple tips, tricks and tactics you can steal, to keep your renters renewing year after year and avoid costly turnovers!
+Try these 12 simple tips, tricks and tactics you can steal, to keep your renters renewing year after year and avoid costly turnovers!

 1. Stay Up to Date on Your Market